retsyx/amity/hw/README.md

 Amity Board is experimental.
 It has been very lightly tested to work for video up to 4K@60Hz Dolby Vision.
 EMI is unknown, and it may have other unknown bugs.
 If you are an experienced HW engineer interested in improving the board design, you are invited to submit improvements.

-### Preparation
+### Obtaining Amity Board

+A [turnkey project](https://www.pcbway.com/project/shareproject/Amity_Board_v2_0_c2a53c01.html) is available for immediate PCB manufacture and component assembly.

+Alternatively, you can manufacture Amity Board with your preferred method.
 Amity board KiCAD files are [here](board).
 In the [mfr](board/mfr) folder are the manufacturing files, and an example BOM for submission to a PCB manufacturer/assembler (the BOM will likely need to be tailored to the manufacturer's requirements).

 #### BOM